HamzaElshafie/tk_attention/README.md

-# TK Attention Forward Benchmark
+# TK Attention

-This repo contains a ThunderKittens load-compute-finish forward attention kernel plus scripts to check correctness and benchmark it against FlashAttention-2 and FlashAttention-3.
+This repo benchmarks a simple ThunderKittens pipeline templated `lcf` (load-compute-finish) forward attention kernel against FlashAttention-2 and FlashAttention-3.

-The benchmark is kernel-level, not model-level.
-It uses seeded random BF16 Q/K/V tensors so the reported throughput is not inflated by predictable inputs like all zeros or all ones.
+Importantly, I use seeded random BF16 Q/K/V tensors so the reported throughput is not inflated by predictable inputs like all zeros or all ones following the power throttling insights in [Strangely, Matrix Multiplications on GPUs Run Faster When Given "Predictable" Data!](https://www.thonking.ai/p/strangely-matrix-multiplications)

 ## 1) Environment